MicrosoftDocs/learn/learn-pr/azure/build-api-azure-functions/includes/5-ex-make-functions-restful.md

 1. Start the Azure Functions project by pressing <kbd>F5</kbd>.

-1. Notice that the URL's for your function endpoints are now different.
+1. Notices that the URL's for your function endpoints are now different.

    ![VS Code terminal showing endpoints running on new routes](../media/restful-endpoints.png)